Zephyr documentation Generation¶

 generating a local copy of the Zephyr project’s technical documentation.

-Assuming the local Zephyr project copy is
+Assuming the local Zephyr project copy is in a folder

-commands to generate the html content locally:
+folder, here are the commands to generate the html content locally:

 collect and generate the HTML content.
 When done, you can view the HTML